TtranPphu/little-startup/README.md

+# Hello

 ## Instructions

-### Please read the whole instruction carefully as it is not so long and very importance.
+### Please read the whole instruction carefully as it is not so long and very importance

 ### 0. Requirements